MizaGBF/GBFLT/readme.md

 * No third-party dependencies required.
 * No Executable.
 You can even open and modify the application in a notepad.
 * Light and Dark themes based on the [Azure TTK Theme](https://github.com/rdbende/Azure-ttk-theme) and the [Forest TTK Theme](https://github.com/rdbende/Forest-ttk-theme).
-* Customizable layout.
+* Customizable Raid and Loot layout.
-* Keyboard shortcuts.
+* Keyboard shortcuts for Navigation, Utility and more.
-* Multi-Window support.
+* Raid Tabs can be popped up.
 * Global statistics.
+* Gold Brick and Eternity Sand history.
 * Auto updater.
 * and more...
 ![Tracker Preview 2](https://raw.githubusercontent.com/MizaGBF/GBFLT/main/assets/preview2.png)